Ali-chakaroun/ISEP-LivingDocumentation/README.md

 > **Note:** As of right now, the Maven plugin is not published to a public Maven repository.
 > If one would like to use the analyzer in the form of a plugin, one can manually install the plugin using Maven install.
-> After a manual install, the plugin can be used as defined in the.
+> After a manual install, the plugin can be used as defined in the [ldj-maven-plugin-example](/ldj-maven-plugin-example).

 ### State of analyzer